CLUBS & ACTIVITIES

 MATHCOUNTS is open to grades 6, 7, and 8.
 MATHCOUNTS provides engaging math problems to students of all ability levels to build confidence and improve attitudes about math and problem solving.
 Some MATHCOUNTS students will compete in our regional and possibly national competition.
 Meetings are held in PC-1 Fridays after school.

 Newspaper club allows students to work on the WIlliams' Wildcat, a school newspaper by students, for student as well as the community at large.
 The Wildcat covers the exciting events going on at Williams Middle School, and allows the students to show the world what being a WildCat is all about.
 Meetings are held in room 27

 REALITY (Respect Each Alternative Lifestyle in Today's Youth) Club is open to all middle school students.
 REALITY club offers a safe space for students to gather to discuss issues and plan activities related to celebrating diversity.
 The overall goal of REALITY is to create a safer learning environment for all students, with an emphasis on gay, lesbian, bisexual, transgender and questioning (LGBTQ) students, as well as allies.
 The club will be held once to twice a month in the library

 The Student Council of Williams Middle School is an organization composed of students from all grade levels for the purpose of:

 Promoting school spirit through various activities and field trips

 Sponsoring community service projects

-The meetings are held alternate Wednesdays after school online.
+The meetings are held alternate Wednesdays after school in room 6.